 - Never let one person dominate the narrative

 The key to success is to spend much of your efforts on what you want the bank to look like one, three, and five years down the road.
 Do not spend too much time on the current state of things and what performance was last year.
-We don’t drive our cars looking backwards, so why would you do that for your bank.
+We don’t drive our cars looking backward, so why would you do that for your bank?

 - Where are we now?